xzhan0/xzhan0.github.io/_pages/about.md

 ---

 I am a Bachelor student in Computer Science at the University of Illinois Urbana-Champaign.
-I work with [Professor Koustuv Saha](https://koustuv.com/) in the [OnCARE (Online and Connected AI Reflections) Lab](https://oncare.cs.illinois.edu/) at UIUC and I am having my research internship with [Professor Haohan Wang](https://haohanwang.github.io/index.html) at [NCSA](https://spin.ncsa.illinois.edu/24-25-academic-year-interns/).
+I work with [Professor Koustuv Saha](https://koustuv.com/) in the [OnCARE (Online and Connected AI Reflections) Lab](https://oncare.cs.illinois.edu/) at UIUC.
 My research interests include Natrual Language Processing, Human AI Collaboration and AI for Social Good.
 My email is zhan39@illinois.edu, Please feel free to contact me!

-<span style="color: #FF69B4;">I will be physically located in Chicago, IL from January 2025 to May 2025 as a member of City Scholar, if you are interested in connecting with me at Chicago (I would love to visit Uchi, NU, UIC, UIUC-Chicago!), feel free to contact me via email or LinkedIn.</span>
+<span style="color: #b509ac;">I will be physically located in Chicago, IL from January 2025 to May 2025 as a member of City Scholar, if you are interested in connecting with me at Chicago (I would love to visit Uchi, NU, UIC, UIUC-Chicago!), feel free to contact me via email or LinkedIn.</span>